LouiseSteward/learn/saving-mothers-and-babies/text/quiz-03.md

 	-	Preterm labour.
 	-	Birth asphyxia.
 	-	Placenta praevia.
-18. What fetal infections commonly cause perinatal deaths in poor countries?
+18. What fetal infections commonly cause perinatal deaths in low-income countries?
 	-	Rubella (German measles).
 	-	Toxoplasmosis.
 	+	Syphilis.
 	-	HIV.
 19. What is the ratio of stillbirths to early neonatal deaths?
-	-	About two in industrialised countries.
+	-	About two in high-income countries.
-	+	Two or more in poor countries.
+	+	Two or more in low-income countries.
-	-	About one in poor countries.
+	-	About one in low-income countries.
 	-	About five in South Africa.
 20. What is the perinatal care index?
 	+	The perinatal mortality rate divided by the low birth weight rate.